sumn2u/learn-javascript/en/design-patterns/structural-patterns.md

 **Modularity**

-Decorators enable a more modular approach to code by breaking down functionality into smaller, more managable units.
+Decorators enable a more modular approach to code by breaking down functionality into smaller, more manageable units.
 These units can be combined and reused in various ways.

 **Runtime Configuration**